 - hoarseness of voice

-The symptoms of flu are similar to those of the cold, but are typically more intense than the common cold.
+The symptoms of flu are similar to those of the cold but are typically more intense in comparison.
 Symptoms of the influenza virus typically include:

-Both the cold and flu cause symptoms that can disrupt daily life.
-In most cases, the viral strains run their course relatively quickly without any treatment.
+Both cold and flu cause symptoms that can disrupt daily life.
+In most cases, viral infections run their course relatively quickly without any treatment.

-There are many other factors that affect the level of effectiveness of a flu vaccine, but the CDC believe that having the flu vaccine is the best way to prevent the flu.
+Many other factors can restrict the effectiveness of a flu vaccine, but the CDC advises that the vaccine is the best way to prevent the flu.

-In most cases, treating the symptoms of the virus and taking steps towards healthful habits can help prevent the spread of illness.
+In most cases, treating the symptoms of the virus and taking steps towards healthful lifestyle choices can help prevent the spread of illness.